dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 [^7]: You could you imagine two or more versions of the value `7`?
 [^parameter]: This "refactoring" is also known as [Introducing a Parameter
     Object](https://refactoring.com/catalog/introduceParameterObject.html)
+[^third]: of course there are (very good) libraries that provide domain-specific value objects such as [Carbon](https://github.com/briannesbitt/Carbon) and [Money](https://github.com/moneyphp/money).
+I'm allergic to dependencies however so I'd think carefully before introducing them.